Feature · Revenue forecast

 Related features

 Live in fifteen minutes.
 From $299/mo.
-Renewal-cohort forecasting on Revenue Multiplier and above.
+AI revenue forecasting on Revenue Multiplier and above.